The Clear Edge

 Week 12: Average Sale Value Increased 40-80%

 Focus on total revenue, not just average sale.
-Stack captures more buyers at various price points = higher total revenue.
+A well-designed stack captures more buyers at different price points, which leads to higher total revenue.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.